Vardantex/GODOT/LOGS.md

 Animation:
 *Duplicating keys, auto set at active frame

+*Visibility Notifier
+-Can delete an object if off screen

 *queue_free() = Remove a node from the game instead of hiding it

 RigidBody2d